ARCA Fondi SGR

 The company was born from the experience of Arca SGR SpA, founded in October 1983, thanks to the effort of 12 Italian Cooperative Banks and over the years has added other credit institutions and financial companies as distributors.
-Arca Fondi SGR is today one of the leading companies in asset management in Italy thanks to its widespread presence: over 100 distributors, 8000 bank branches, as well as a network of financial advisors and online channels.
+Arca Fondi SGR became one of the leading companies in asset management in Italy thanks to its widespread presence: over 100 distributors, 8,000 bank branches, as well as a network of financial advisors and online channels.

 History

 In September 1984 the first two Arca mutual funds, Arca BB and Arca RR Diversified Bond, were launched on the market.
-In 1987, the company reached a historic milestone, the first 100,000 customers.
+In 1987, the company reached a historic milestone of reaching 100,000 customers.
 Arca Fondi was one of the first companies to offer open pension funds in Italy, thanks to the opening in 1998 of Arca Previdenza.
 In 2009, with Arca Cedola Funds, it is among the first companies on the market to launch income distribution products, with a target maturity.

 Since 2015, the company paid particular attention to the Italian mid and small cap equity market with the launch of the Arca Economia Reale Equity Italia Fund, which takes advantage of the growth opportunities of Small Medium Enterprises.
 In 2017 Arca Fondi has been one of the first asset management companies to open a PIR Fund (Individual Savings Plans) with Arca Economia Reale Bilanciato Italia.
 In 2019, the company became a signatory of the Principles for Responsible Investment of the United Nations.